adebiyial/orangeman-2023-1/pages/blog/js-sort-string-array.md

 ---

-## But Wait, There’s More
+## But Wait, There&apos;s More

 Although browser vendors have their specific sorting algorithm, there are some techniques that we should be familiar with.
 Sorting is done on a `charCodeAt(index)` basis.
 In a scenario where two comparison items are almost similar, their `charCodeAt(index)` is being compared continuously.
-Where index starts from 0 until there’s a difference.
+Where index starts from 0 until there&apos;s a difference.

 Take `eggs` and `Eggz` for example:

 1. Without converting to a lowercase, `Eggz` will come before `eggs` because the Unicode value of `E → 69` comes before that of `e → 101`.
-2. When there’s a conversion to a similar case - lowercase for example - we are essentially comparing `eggs` and `eggz`. `e → 101` and `e → 101` are equal.
+2. When there&apos;s a conversion to a similar case - lowercase for example - we are essentially comparing `eggs` and `eggz`. `e → 101` and `e → 101` are equal.

 Running: